lcmhhhhhh/lcmTestPage/docs/tools/mcp-server.md

-# MCP servers with the Gemini CLI
+# MCP servers with the VeCLI

-This document provides a guide to configuring and using Model Context Protocol (MCP) servers with the Gemini CLI.
+This document provides a guide to configuring and using Model Context Protocol (MCP) servers with the VeCLI.

 ## What is an MCP server?

-An MCP server is an application that exposes tools and resources to the Gemini CLI through the Model Context Protocol, allowing it to interact with external systems and data sources.
+An MCP server is an application that exposes tools and resources to the VeCLI through the Model Context Protocol, allowing it to interact with external systems and data sources.
 MCP servers act as a bridge between the Gemini model and your local environment or other services like APIs.

-An MCP server enables the Gemini CLI to:
+An MCP server enables the VeCLI to:

 - **Discover tools:** List available tools, their descriptions, and parameters through standardized schema definitions.
 - **Execute tools:** Call specific tools with defined arguments and receive structured responses.
-- **Access resources:** Read data from specific resources (though the Gemini CLI primarily focuses on tool execution).
+- **Access resources:** Read data from specific resources (though the VeCLI primarily focuses on tool execution).

-With an MCP server, you can extend the Gemini CLI's capabilities to perform actions beyond its built-in features, such as interacting with databases, APIs, custom scripts, or specialized workflows.
+With an MCP server, you can extend the VeCLI's capabilities to perform actions beyond its built-in features, such as interacting with databases, APIs, custom scripts, or specialized workflows.

 ## Core Integration Architecture

-The Gemini CLI integrates with MCP servers through a sophisticated discovery and execution system built into the core package (`packages/core/src/tools/`):
+The VeCLI integrates with MCP servers through a sophisticated discovery and execution system built into the core package (`packages/core/src/tools/`):

 ### Discovery Layer (`mcp-client.ts`)